The renormalized locally covariant Dirac field: The categorical description

-We now want the Dirac field to be charged under a Lie group $G$ in a representation $\rho$.
-Hence, we consider a principal $G$ bundle $P$ over $M$, and consider the direct product bundle\footnote{We refer to \cite[p.~82]{KobayashiNomizu} for a definition.} $SM + P$.\footnote{Given the fact that we also might want to consider scalar fields charged under $G$, it seems reasonable to consider only direct products of $SM$ and $P$ and not general principal $\Spin \times G$ bundles.} On $P$, we consider a \emph{connection}, i.e., a $\g$ valued horizontal 1-form $A$ on $P$.
-We recall that the Levi-Civita connection induces a unique \emph{spin connection} $\Omega$ on $SM$.
+We now want the Dirac field to be charged under a compact Lie group $G$ in a representation $\rho$.
+Hence, we consider a principal $G$ bundle $P$ over $M$, and consider the direct product bundle\footnote{We refer to \cite[p.~82]{KobayashiNomizu} for a definition.} $SM + P$.\footnote{Given the fact that we also might want to consider scalar fields charged under $G$, it seems reasonable to consider only direct products of $SM$ and $P$ and not general principal $\Spin_0 \times G$ bundles.} On $P$, we consider a \emph{connection}, i.e., a $\g$ valued 1-form $A$ on $P$, which is equivariant and fulfills $A(v^\#) = v$, where $v^\#$ is the fundamental vector field corresponding to $v \in \g$, \cf \cite[Chapter II]{KobayashiNomizu}.
+We recall that the Levi-Civita connection induces a unique \emph{spin connection} $\Omega$ on $SM$, \cf \cite[Section~II.4]{LawsonMichelsohn} for details.
 By \cite[Prop.~II.6.3]{KobayashiNomizu}, there is then a unique connection on $SM + P$ such that the pushforward under the projection homomorphisms coincide with $\Omega$ and $A$.
-We also want to allow for couplings to a nonconstant Yukawa background field $m \in C^\infty(M)$.
-This leads us to consider the following category: \begin{description} \item[$\CatGSpMan$:] The objects are quadruples $(SM, P, A, m)$, where $SM$ is a spin structure over an oriented, time-oriented globally hyperbolic manifold $M$, $P$ a principal $G$ bundle over $M$, $A$ a connection on $P$, and $m \in C^\infty(M)$.
+We also want to allow for couplings to a nonconstant Yukawa background field $m \in C^\infty(M, \R)$.
+This leads us to consider the following category: \begin{description} \item[$\CatGSpMan$:] The objects are quadruples $(SM, P, A, m)$, where $SM$ is a spin structure over an oriented, time-oriented globally hyperbolic spacetime $M$, $P$ a principal $G$ bundle over $M$, $A$ a connection on $P$, and $m \in C^\infty(M, \R)$.
 A morphism $\chi: (SM, P, A, m) \to (SM', P', A', m')$ is given by $(\chi_{SM}, \chi_P)$, where $\chi_{SM (P)}$ is a principal $\Spin_0$ ($G$) bundle morphism. $\chi_{SM}$ and $\chi_G$ cover the same orientation, time-orientation and causality preserving isometric embedding $\psi: M \to M'$ with $m = \psi^* m'$.
-Furthermore, $\pi' \circ \chi = \psi_* \circ \pi$ and $A = \chi_P^* A'$. \end{description}
+Furthermore, $A = \chi_P^* A'$. \end{description}